 In November 2021, the State passed its fiscal year 2022 budget, which specified appropriations of the \$5.4 billion of SFRF.
 Funds were appropriated to twenty-four state and non-state entities through the creation of 130 projects.
-Since that time, the General Assembly has re-appropriated SFRF funds in subsequent budget legislation for a total of approximately 200 projects.
+Subsequent to this initial appropriation, NCPRO has been responsible for reassessing and determining the optimum number of projects.
 State agencies that received SFRF appropriations are considered prime recipients and are referred to as "Administering Agencies."
 NCPRO is also considered an Administering Agency and subject to these Standard Operating Procedures when NCPRO is a prime recipient of SFRF funds with pass-through responsibilities.
 To document expectations, terms, and conditions, a Memorandum of Understanding (MOU) is executed between Administering Agencies and NCPRO for each SFRF funded project.